flet-dev/website/docs/controls/navigationbar.md

 ### `label`

-The text label that appears below the icon of this `NavigationDestination`.
+The text label that appears below the icon of this `NavigationBarDestination`.

 ### `selected_icon`